By Aaron Berman

 “So the actual cover has a texture, but what you’re seeing there is really printed, so it completes the illusion.
 But that actually made it really difficult to print because if the size and scale of the printed texture didn’t line up properly with the actual texture of the book, it would cause an undesirable moiré effect.
 Getting the color correct was also a real challenge on the Arlin—it tended to look too washed out.
 Finally we had to give a printout of what we wanted to the separator and they did whatever they needed to do to match it.”

 Next up: What could make this job even harder?
 How about adding nearly 24 pieces of ephemera between specific pages?
-(Catch it in the Jan.
-8, 2014 newsletter.)
+Read Part 2 here.

 A former writer and editor for USA Today, Aaron Berman is the editor of PaperSpecs, and covered the newspaper industry for the Newspaper Association of America’s monthly magazine, Presstime.